CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 27. One-ways of any type are not allowed.

-28. No invisible props, No invisible buttons or No invisible keypads.
+28. No invisible props, No invisible buttons and No invisible keypads.

 29. Blackout/Colorout bases are not allowed.